It’s one of the most iconic bridges in the world and has a very interesting history.

 10. The back shops were only added in the 17th century

-If you look closely at an upriver point of view you can see that apart from the main shops, which are built on top of the bridge, it also contains back shops that literally hang onto the bridge.
+If you look closely from an upriver point of view you can see that apart from the main shops, which are built on top of the bridge, it also contains back shops that literally hang onto the bridge.

 These shops weren’t part of the original design of the bridge and were only added in the 17th century.

 11. The Vasari Corridor connects 2 important buildings in Florence